jarnoux/rig/README.md

 ## So how is this thing useful, again?
 It makes it easy to write, configure, and route pieces of code together when you write a web application or a webservice.

+## Anything uses this?
+Yep, [bookkeepee.com](http://bookkeepee.com:3000) is an example of app that's running rig.
 ## Okay, how do I start?
 Check [this](https://github.com/jarnoux/rig/wiki/Quickstart) very small quickstart, it takes only a few minutes.